Discover presidential stories downtown.

 Historic Friends: Mount Roosevelt Friendship Tower

 Journey to the Mount Roosevelt Picnic Area, just outside Deadwood, to explore the Friendship Tower.
 Built in 1919 by the legendary Sheriff Seth Bullock in honor of his close friend, President Theodore Roosevelt, this tower offers a breathtaking view of the Black Hills.
-A testament to their camaraderie, the tower stands tall, inviting visitors to revel in the open spaces both men cherished.
+A testament to their camaraderie, the tower stands tall, inviting visitors to revel in the open spaces both these men cherished.

 Presidential Protection: Wind Cave National Park